ideamark/ideamark.github.io/index.md

 ## Breadbot

-Breadbot is a lightweight and powerful chatbot with wiki for knowledge base.
+Breadbot is a lightweight and powerful chatbot for knowledge management.

-* Easy to deploy
+* Easy to deploy & use
 * Fast response
 * More than 1000,000 corpus
-* No database
 * Support WeChat

 Scan the QR code on WeChat and talk to Breadbot!